Here are the best headphones under $200 you can get in 2020.

 Headphones are made of hard plastic earcups and a leather-padded metal headband.

-If you plan to use these in the studio, you’ll be happy to know that while the cable is non-detachable, it’s thick and durable.
+If you plan to use these in the studio, you’ll be happy to know that while the cable is non-removable, it’s thick and durable.

 Philips Fidelio X2HR: Philips Fidelio X2HR are incredibly successful open-back headphones under $200, with many users praising their excellent sound quality and comfort.
 The latter is due to their comfy velour earpads that ensure breathability.
 (Check Fidelio X2HR price)

 Beyerdynamic DT 770 PRO: Excellent studio headphones under $200 with closed-back ear cups for increased passive noise isolation capability and velour pads for superb comfort.
-A brighter sound signature with a good stereo image works great for studio use and music production.
+Dynamic drivers output a brighter sound signature with a good stereo image.
+They work great for studio use and music production.
 (Check DT 770 PRO price)

 Monoprice Monolith M565: There aren’t many planar magnetic headphones in this price range, but these are definitely the best.
 Monolith M565 offer a full, bass-forward audio performance that most people like.
 (Check Monolith M565 price)